gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 **1.20.72 (Experimental)**
 - Inside Woodland Mansions, it is possible to get an Efficiency I Chainmail Chestplate.
 The Efficiency I Chestplate is located in a secret room containing a chest and a tree.
 This room is easily identifiable due to its blocked-off entrance, but the frame is still visible.

+**1.20.80.21 - 1.20.80.20 (Downgrade) (Experimental)**
+- Shearing a Bogged and downgrading to 1.20.80.20 and then reupgrading back to 1.20.80.21 will make the mushrooms on the head of the bogged disappear but you can still shear it, this is due to the shearing mechanic on Boggs being added in 1.20.80.21

 **Preview 1.21.0.22**
 - Inside Woodland Mansions, it is possible to get Efficiency I Chainmail Leggings.
 The Efficiency I Leggings are located in a secret room containing a chest and a tree.
 This room is easily identifiable due to its blocked-off entrance, but the frame is still visible.